BDC Hamburger Icon

 Adidas

 Adidas takes a unique approach to its company history.
 The forward-thinking sports brand is all about power, speed and achievement.
 This mission is conveyed in its company profile.
-Instead of relying solely on the written word, the company intersperses its history with vivid imagery highlighting its purpose, mission and attitude.
+Instead of relying solely on the written word, the company intersperses its history with statistics and vivid imagery highlighting its purpose, mission and attitude.
 By highlighting this information with images that evoke emotion, readers get an immediate feel for the sport-centric company.

 Adidas About Us